nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### View details of an internship: `view`

-Need to contact the HR?
+Need to contact HR?
 View more details of internship application.

 Format: `view INDEX`